DEKRA Experts using SATA spray guns at the DEKRA training centre in Altensteig, Germany

 The company's in-house experts, coming in from all over Germany, receive intensive training at the DEKRA Training Centre in Altensteig in the Black Forest.
 They learn how a vehicle is built and put together, how it behaves and reacts in a situation involving an accident, and of course how it can be repaired – which is why training participants are allowed to lend a hand in the body shop and the paint booth.
 This is how experts acquire not "just" theoretical but also practical knowledge in order to be able to correctly assess the effort that may be required for necessary repair work as well as repair possibilities.
 This means that the inspectors not only learn about the theoretical aspects of paint structure and the fact that there are different paint materials and painting systems, but also get to experience the act of sanding, filling and painting for themselves – while using SATA spray guns.

-That's why a two-week course on the subject of "bodywork and paintwork" was made mandatory within the training programme in order to become a DEKRA loss adjuster.
+That's why a two-week course on the subject of "bodywork and paintwork" was made mandatory within the training programme in order to become a DEKRA damage estimator.
 The venue for this event is the training hall in Altensteig, Germany.
 It's equipped with state-of-the-art tools and technology for testing and bodywork processing, as well as a state-of-the-art paint shop where training participants get to experience painting with SATA spray guns.

 Björn Schwenk, a painting technology specialist at the DEKRA training centre in Altensteig